 Running is one of those skills that makes at least an appearance in most sports, whether it’s constant, like in soccer or track, or something that’s just needed in short bursts, between hours of waiting in line, and watching to see if the ball will come your way, like in baseball.
-Running involves a lot of balancing, and balance can take some time for a fast-growing tot who’s still developing control over her own body to master.
+Running involves a lot of balancing, and balance can take some time for a fast-growing tot who’s still developing control over their own body to master.
 Running usually starts to emerge sometime in the second half of the second year, but there’s no hard-and-fast timeline for when it will begin.

 Even once toddlers and young children start to run, it won’t look exactly like how adults look when they run.
 Young children just don’t get much height when they’re running, and this can lead to a jerky, odd-looking gait, but it’s nothing to worry about, it’s just the way young bodies are better adapted to move.